Explore ARCALYST® (rilonacept) resources and FAQs

 A pericarditis episode that lasts for more than 3 months.

 A rare risk of pericarditis or recurrent pericarditis, when the swelling (inflammation) causes the pericardial sac to become scarred and stiff, limiting the heart’s pumping action.
-This can occur during the first (acute) pericarditis episode or after recurrent (repeat) pericarditis episodes.
+This can occur during the first pericarditis episode or after recurrent (repeat) pericarditis episodes.

 D